Scenic Train Rides in Wisconsin

-Wisconsin is served by 4 major railroads, BNSF, UP, Canadian National and the Canadian Pacific and covering over 3400 miles, Wisconsin railroads provide the unique routes needed to connect Chicago and the Twin Cities.
+The state's first chartered railroad was the Milwaukee & Waukesha in 1847, which eventually became part of the Milwaukee Road.
+Wisconsin is served by 4 major railroads today, the BNSF, UP, Canadian National and the Canadian Pacific and operates over 3400 miles.
+The state's railroads provide the unique routes needed to connect Chicago and the Twin Cities.
 There are several short lines also serving the Badger State.

 Restored 1881 Chicago, Milwaukee & St Paul depot, museum features a Milwaukee Road switch engine a caboose.

 2012 Update:Soo Line 1003, a restored Mikado-type steam locomotive, is currently operated by the Steam Locomotive Heritage Association and now visits communities in Wisconsin with a compliment of volunteers to fulfill the mission of SLHA.
 Locomotive #1003 is stored and available for viewing at the museum, allowing children and adults of all ages the opportunity to witness the sights, sounds, and smells of the steam era of railroading.
-Directions.
+Directions

 Railroad museum housed in the restored 1856 Mineral Point Railroad depot operated by the Mineral Point Railroad Society.
 Displays include artifacts from SW Wisconsin railroading history.
 The museum is open seasonally from May through October.